tuvakel/First-Aid-Buddy/README.md

 ### **2. AI-Driven Assistance**
 Using **Meta’s LLaMA** technology, the app processes the user’s responses and interprets the medical context.
 LLAMA then provides the most appropriate life-saving advice, guiding the user through the necessary actions.

-### **3. Agent-Based Response**
+### **3. Triage Agent-Based Response**
-LLAMA utilizes a system of **custom agents** to process the information provided by the user.
-Each agent is designed to handle a specific category of emergency (e.g., CPR, choking, wound care) and ensures the advice given is precise and relevant.
-These agents collaborate to provide the most appropriate guidance based on the emergency’s nature and severity.
+LLAMA uses a **triage agent** to first assess the severity of the emergency.
+This triage agent evaluates the situation based on the user’s input and determines how critical the situation is.
+Once the severity is assessed, the triage agent routes the request to the appropriate specialized agent.
+These specialized agents are tailored for different types of emergencies (e.g., CPR, choking, wound care) and ensure the advice given is precise and relevant.

-- If the situation is severe (e.g., cardiac arrest), LLAMA activates emergency agents that will prioritize life-saving steps.
+- If the situation is severe (e.g., cardiac arrest), the triage agent will route the request to emergency agents that prioritize life-saving steps.
-- For less critical cases, agents provide guidance that allows the user to handle the situation calmly and effectively.
+- For less critical cases, the triage agent routes the request to agents that provide guidance for handling the situation in a calm and effective manner.

 ### **4. Search for the Best Answer**
 LLAMA pulls information not only from its internal database but also from external sources such as trusted websites and **YouTube**.
 This helps to ensure that the guidance provided is always up to date and accurate.
 By searching multiple sources, LLAMA cross-references information to deliver the best possible advice.